 This course investigates the historical framework of evolutionary biology and the meaning/nature of evidence pertinent to biological evolution.
 Topics will include: earth history, the evolution of proteins and the genetic code, molecular evolution, neutral theory vs. selection, genetic variation, natural selection, migration, mutation, genetic drift, fitness, population dynamics and genetics, speciation, systematics and classification systems, molecular phylogenetics, the evolution of eukaryotic organisms, behavioral evolution, historical biogeography, and human evolution and variation.
-(Prerequisites: (BIOL-101 and BIOL-102) or (BIOL-121 and BIOL-122) or equivalent courses.)
+(Prerequisites: (BIOL-101 and BIOL-102 and BIOL-103 and BIOL-104) or (BIOL-121 and BIOL-122) or (BIOL-123 and BIOL-124 and BIOL-125 and BIOL-126) or equivalent courses.)
 Lecture 3, Recitation 2 (Fall).

 This course will address the fundamental concepts of cell biology.
 Class discussions, assignments, and laboratory projects will 1) Explore the structure-function relationships that drive cellular processes at the molecular, cellular and tissue level.
 2) Investigate the mechanisms of cellular signaling and the transmission of genetic information.
 3) Examine energy transformation strategies and the biochemical pathways used for synthesis and breakdown of ATP and other important biomolecules.
 4) Investigate the organizational strategies used by cells to form functional tissue and organ systems.
-(Prerequisites: BIOL-202 or equivalent course.)
+(Prerequisites: (BIOL-206 and BIOL-216) or BIOL-201 or BIOL-202 or BIOG-240 or equivalent courses.)
 Lecture 3 (Spring).

 Introduction to the principles of inheritance; the study of genes and chromosomes at molecular, cellular, organismal, and population levels.
-(Prerequisites: BIOL-201 or BIOL-202 or BIOG-240 or equivalent course.)
+(Prerequisites: (BIOL-206 and BIOL-216) or BIOL-201 or BIOL-202 or BIOG-240 or equivalent courses.)
 Lecture 3, Recitation 1 (Fall, Spring, Summer).

 This course is a study of the processes of growth, differentiation and development that lead to the mature form of an organism.
 The course will also address how developmental biology is integrated with other aspects of biology including disease, ecology, and evolution.
-(Prerequisites: BIOL-201 or BIOL-202 or BIOG-240 or equivalent course.)
+(Prerequisites: (BIOL-206 and BIOL-216) or BIOL-201 or BIOL-202 or BIOG-240 or equivalent courses.)
 Lab 3, Lecture 3 (Fall).